dfinity/attendance-issuer/README.md

 Before building the wasm you need to specify the environment variables of the context you are building.

-There is a script that reads the canister ids and local replica to create the env vars: `DFX_NETWORK=local ./scripts/create-env-vars.sh`.
+There is a script within the `frontend` directory that reads the canister ids and local replica to create the env vars: `DFX_NETWORK=local ./scripts/create-env-vars.sh`.

 The `DFX_NETWORK=local` is needed to get the canister ids from the dfx replica.